basler/pylon-ros-camera/README.md

 This project is offered with no technical support by Basler AG.
 You are welcome to post any questions or issues on [GitHub](https://github.com/basler/pylon-ros-camera/issues)

 _The galactic version of the pylon driver is unfortunately not maintained anymore.
-Please use more recent version of the driver for getting access to the latest functionalities._
+Please use more recent versions of the driver for getting access to the latest functionalities._

 ## Installation